-Echelman’s sculptures are the “net” result of technology, engineering, and civic engagement.
+Janet Echelman’s giant net sculptures are the result of an artistic process that encompasses technology, engineering, and civic engagement.

 Janet Echelman’s elaborate aerial net sculptures fuse ancient craft with modern technology to create massive works that are strong enough to withstand a hurricane, but soft enough to draw city dwellers into unexpected moments of tranquility.

 Janet Echelman: We are in need of the experience of softness in our lives.
 I want to be in a city and feel a soft billowing presence above my head.
 We are building our world with hard edges and hard materials and glass and steel and concrete, and I love those materials.
 They become a foil.
 It’s like counterpoint in music.
 One becomes more soft because the other is so hard.